Can Turkey Tail Mushrooms Aid in the Fight Against Cancer?Reading Time: 5 minutes

-Brewed for thousands of years as a medicinal tea in China, the turkey tail mushroom – known scientifically as Trametes versicolor or Coriolus versicolor – looks set to be a major boon for cancer patients.
+Brewed for thousands of years as a medicinal tea in China, the turkey tail mushroom – known scientifically as Trametes versicolor or Coriolus versicolor – shows great promise as a major boon for cancer patients.

 Back in 1976, a Japanese company had already patented certain extracts of Coriolus versicolor under the name PSK and later PSP, which have since become recognized anti-cancer drugs in Japan.